 Here she is…three pieces and a chocolate-smeared face later.

-I shared this with my Instagram followers and have been receiving private messages from parents thanking me for helping them think about of the box.
-And a few also mentioned that their pretty thrilled about “getting permission” from a Family Nutritionist to have chocolate with dinner.
+I shared this with my Instagram followers and have been receiving private messages from parents thanking me for helping them think out of the box.
+And a few also mentioned that they’re pretty thrilled about “getting permission” from a Family Nutritionist to have chocolate with dinner.
 Yes, I approve!

 What the picky eating research says: